 - 8. Place the access panel down on a flat surface with the inside of the panel facing up. - 9.
-Remove the four screws securing the stand to the access panel.
+Remove the three screws (1) securing the stand to the access panel, and then remove the stand (2).

-Figure 2-8 Removing the stand
+Figure 3-8 Removing the stand

-NOTE: Save the screws together with the stand in case they are needed in the future.

-10. Set the top edge of the access panel down on the top edge of the computer chassis (1).
-Be sure to align the hooks on the underside of the top edge of the access panel with the top edge of the computer.

-11. Rotate the bottom edge of the access panel down (2) and press it firmly onto the chassis until it locks into place.
+- NOTE: Save the screws together with the stand in case they are needed in the future. - 10.
+Set the top edge of the access panel down on the top edge of the computer chassis (1).
+Be sure to align the hooks on the underside of the top edge of the access panel with the top edge of the computer. - 11.
+Rotate the bottom edge of the access panel down (2) and press it firmly onto the chassis until it locks into place.